 Here are four coping skills that Parkinson’s caregivers need:

-1. Support networks.
 As a caregiver, you will need several different types of support networks.
 You will need a strong clinical network of physicians, nurses and other specialists experienced in Parkinson’s disease.
 Not only will your loved one need skilled care, you will need a geriatric care manager that you can rely on for support and answers to your questions.
-Here are eight big issues a geriatric care manager can help you with.

 You will also need a network of supportive friends and family members who you can rely on.
 As a caregiver, you will go through a range of emotions as you watch your loved one cope with the worsening symptoms of Parkinson’s disease.
 Having someone to talk to will help relieve the emotional burden you have to bear.
 Find a support group in your area and know when and where they meet.
 You may not need or want to attend at the beginning, but eventually, it will be of great support to talk to people who know what you are going through.